 o

 Cresswind at Victoria Gardens, a Handsome 55+ Neighborhood within a Larger Development, Boasts Mediterranean-Style Architecture, a Beautiful Community Center, a Village Center, 400 Acres of Conservation Areas and Plenty of Activities

-DeLand, which suffered some localized flooding during Hurricane Ian, is in northeastern Florida, about 10 minutes from the ocean, and is the site of 55+ Cresswind at Victoria Gardens, a neighborhood in the nearly 2,000-acre, master planned development of Victoria Park.
-Construction started at the turn of the century and continues today.
+DeLand is in northeastern Florida, about 10 minutes from the ocean, and is the site of 55+ Cresswind at Victoria Gardens, a neighborhood in the nearly 2,000-acre, master planned development of Victoria Park.
+Construction started at the turn of the century and wrapped up in 2022.

+o